 How to Pay Nanny Taxes Yourself

-May 27, 2022 | GTM Blog, Hiring an Employee, Household Payroll & Taxes
+Jul 18, 2024 | GTM Blog, Hiring an Employee, Household Payroll & Taxes

 how-calculate-nanny-taxes-yourself

 When you hire someone to work in your home, you become an employer.
-And with that designation comes employment tax responsibilities, which are commonly called “nanny taxes.”
-So how do you pay nanny taxes and make sure everything is correct?
-There are a few ways to tackle this including doing it yourself.
-If you’re ready to take this on, here are 7 steps to paying nanny taxes yourself.
+And with that designation comes employment tax responsibilities, commonly called “nanny taxes.”
+So, how do you pay nanny taxes and make sure everything is correct?
+There are a few ways to tackle this, including doing it yourself.
+If you’re ready to take this on, here are seven steps to paying nanny taxes yourself.

 When you hire someone to work in your home – like a nanny, housekeeper, or senior caregiver – or join a nanny share, you become an employer.
-And with that designation comes employment tax responsibilities, which are commonly called “nanny taxes.”
+And with that designation comes employment tax responsibilities, commonly called “nanny taxes.”

-You’ll want to get this part of household employment right as mistakes – even unintentional ones – can be costly.
+You’ll want to get this part of household employment right, as mistakes – even unintentional ones – can be costly.
 Paying “off the books” and skipping your nanny tax obligations completely is even worse.

 What are nanny taxes?